$T\bar T$ deformation on multiquantum mechanics and regenesis: Introduction

-We will focus on a particular entangled state on bi-QM system, thermo-field-double (TFD) state, where the local system is in a thermal state and the local entropy is caused by entanglement.
-When the QM system enjoys holographic duality, the geometric correspondence of the TFD state is an eternal black hole \cite{Maldacena:2001kr,Maldacena:2013xja}.
+We will focus on a particular entangled state in the bi-QM system, the thermo-field-double (TFD) state, in which the local system is in a thermal state, and the local entropy is caused by entanglement.
+When the QM system has holographic duality, the geometric correspondence of the TFD state is an eternal black hole \cite{Maldacena:2001kr, Maldacena:2013xja}.

-When the two QM systems are coupled with each other and their interactions match the entanglement structure of the TFD state, a phenomenon similar to the quantum teleportation appears, where the signal injected into one QM system can regenerate from the other QM system \cite{Gao:2018yzk}.
-The teleportation of the quantum state is constructed in the SYK model \cite{Gao:2019nyj} and in 2D CFT \cite{Numasawa:2016emc}.
+When the two QM systems are coupled with each other, and their interactions match the entanglement structure of the TFD state, a phenomenon similar to quantum teleportation appears, in which the signal injected into one QM system can regenerate from the other QM system \cite{Gao:2018yzk}.
+The teleportation of the quantum state is constructed in the SYK model \cite{Gao:2019nyj}, and in 2D conformal field theory (CFT) \cite{Numasawa:2016emc}.
 We call this phenomenon regenesis.

-The geometric correspondence via holography is the ``traversable wormhole'' \cite{Gao:2016bin,Maldacena:2017axo,Maldacena:2018lmt,Garcia-Garcia:2019poj}.
-A signal injected into the external black hole from one boundary at a proper time can transverse the Einstein-Rosen bridge and reach the other boundary.
+The geometric correspondence is known as a traversable wormhole \cite{Gao:2016bin, Maldacena:2017axo, Maldacena:2018lmt, Garcia-Garcia:2019poj}, in which a signal injected into the external black hole from one boundary at a proper time can transverse the Einstein-Rosen bridge and reach the other boundary.
 The traversability of the wormhole is closely associated with the violation of averaged null energy condition (ANEC).
-The ANEC conjectures states that the integral of null energy on null ray must be non-negative in any UV complete QFT.
-The ANEC has been proven in many special cases \cite{Kelly:2014mra,Faulkner:2016mzt,Hartman:2016lgu}.
-The ANE can measure the change of causal structure when we perturb solution of vacuum Einstein equation by matter stress tensor.
-When ANE is negative, the null ray in unperturbed metric becomes time-like in perturbed metric.
-In classical general relativity, existence of traversable wormhole implies negative ANE.
-To construct a traversable wormhole, the authors in \cite{Gao:2016bin,Maldacena:2017axo} add the double-trace deformations $O_LO_R$ between the two sides of the black hole.
-Under this deformation, the ANEC is violated and the Einstein-Rosen bridge of the eternal black hole becomes traversable.
+The ANEC indicates that the integral of null energy on null ray must be non-negative in any UV complete quantum field theory.
+The ANEC has been proven in many particular cases \cite{Kelly:2014mra, Faulkner:2016mzt, Hartman:2016lgu}.
+The ANE can measure changes in the causal structure when the matter stress tensor perturbs the solution of the vacuum Einstein equation.
+When the ANE is negative, the null ray in the unperturbed metric becomes timelike in the perturbed metric.
+In classical general relativity, the existence of a traversable wormhole implies negative ANE.
+To construct a traversable wormhole, the authors of \cite{Gao:2016bin, Maldacena:2017axo} added the double-trace deformations $O_LO_R$ between the two sides of the black hole.
+Under this deformation, the ANEC is violated, and the Einstein-Rosen bridge of the eternal black hole becomes traversable.